 - Highlighters, pens, and pencils for each participant

-- Copies of “Tips for Communicating“ for each participant
+- Copies of “Communicating with Others“ for each participant

 What To Do

 Ask the group to sit in a circle.

 - Have participants refer to the “Checklist for Communicating” and “Don’ts in Communicating” sections of their LFYS profiles.
 Have them use a highlighter, pen, or pencil to select 3 statements from each list that best describe them.